ikmb/vcf2prot/README.md

 ##### Call vcf2prot with some example data #####

+##### Note:

+A pre-compiled versions of VCF2Prot for MacOS and Linux can be found at the bins directory, choose the correct version for your operator system, *i.e.* Linux and MacOS, and then call VCF2Prot accordingly

 ```bash
 vcf2prot -f examples/example.vcf -r examples/references_sequences.fasta -vs -g st -o results
 ```

-<p> Where the o flag determines the path to write the fasta files, the s guides the program to write stats and v for printing log statement. </p>
+<p> Where the o flag determines the path to write the FASTA files, the s guides the program to write stats and v for printing log statement. </p>

 #### Environment Variables ####